apollo-online/ProdigyBot/README.md

 * Starcraft 2 ([Windows](https://starcraft2.com/en-us/))
 * [Starcraft 2 Map Packs](https://github.com/Blizzard/s2client-proto#map-packs)

 The following maps are supported: BelShirVestigeLE, ProximaStationLE, and CactusValleyLE.
-Place the .SC2Map files in `.../Program Files (x86)/StarCraftII/Maps`, and create the Maps folder if it does not exist.
+Place the .SC2Map files in `.../Program Files (x86)/StarCraftII/Maps`.
+Create the Maps folder if it does not exist.

 For convenience, two executables have been provided: